Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 Number of distinct destination bucket ARNs cannot exceed 1

-Well, on doing little bit of research I found, why it was not working and how to make it work.
+Well, on doing a little bit of research I found, out why it was not working and how to make it work.

 Let’s start with understanding what’s wrong.

-Now, you might be wondering how do I do that –
+Now, you might be wondering how I do that –

 The use of the filter field indicates this is a V2 replication configuration.
 V1 does not have this field.

-Under the hood if you see these are the minimum required field for a schema to be V2.
+Under the hood if you see these are the minimum required fields for a schema to be V2.

 ...